dnsimple/dnsimple-support/content/articles/cname-record.markdown

 ## Restrictions

-1. A CNAME record must always point to another domain name, never directly to an IP address.
+1. A CNAME record must always point to another domain name, and never directly to an IP address.
 2. A CNAME record cannot co-exist with another record for the same name.
 For instance, it's not possible to have both a CNAME and TXT record for `www.example.com`.
-3. A CNAME can point to another CNAME, although this configuration is generally not recommended for performance reason.
-When applicable, the CNAME should point as close as possible to the target name in order to avoid unnecessary performance overheads.
+3. A CNAME can point to another CNAME, although this configuration is generally not recommended for performance reasons.
+When applicable, the CNAME should point as closely as possible to the target name in order to avoid unnecessary performance overheads.

 ## CNAME record format {#record-format}